pr0me7heu2/Zombie-Infestation-Simulator/README.md

 At the beginning, there are NUM_HUMANS generated in random locations throughout the map in addition to one zombie and a number of ghosts, survivors, and dogs.

+You can add more humans by clicking on the map.

 ## Rules

 ### Humans